-Unfortunately, many cases will require surgery to resolve the problem.
+Unfortunately, many obstruction cases will require surgery to resolve the problem.
 This could be the solution for a tumor, a restriction, or a foreign body.

 If the foreign body is in the stomach, the surgery is relatively simple.
 If the blockage is in the intestines, sometimes it’s as simple as making an incision and popping out the object before stitching it all back up.
 Other times, if there’s severe damage … your vet may need to remove multiple sections of the intestines and stitch the healthy ends back together.

 Your dog will probably need to stay in hospital on supportive care like intravenous fluid therapy … usually, until she starts eating and having bowel movements again.
 Then there will be a period of recovery when you get home.
 Most dogs recover well, but some dogs can have ongoing issues.
 You may want to give your dog a natural product to ease inflammation caused by the trauma.

-If surgery is needed, the sooner the better.
-This is because the longer the blockage is there, the more the tissue gets damaged, and the sicker your dog gets.
+If your dog needs surgery, the sooner the better.
+This is because the longer the blockage is there, the more the tissue and intestinal wall can be damaged, and the sicker your dog gets.

 So there you have it.
-Try not to let your dog find indigestible objects to eat!
+Try not to let your dog get hold of indigestible objects to eat!
 But be armed with this awareness, just in case.

-Be aware of the symptoms and never ignore your bump of trouble … then you’ll know your dog has an intestinal obstruction when you see it.
+Watch for these symptoms and don’t ever ignore your bump of trouble … then you’ll know your dog has an intestinal obstruction when you see it.
 If you think something isn’t right with your dog, you need to listen to that!